varunvilva-kickdrum/hadoop-hive-spark-jupyter-docker/README.md

 5. Postgres
 6. Hive
 7. Jupyter
-8. Airflow

 ## Loading Datasets to HDFS
-To ensure efficient data sharing between nodes, load your datasets to HDFS:
+To ensure efficient data sharing between nodes, load your datasets to HDFS(even for updates):
 ```bash
 ./init-hdfs.sh
 ```